ross-sum/bliss_term/README.md

   mark-up/mark-down displayed as plain text).
 * Code linting and automated testing is required.
 * Cut, copy and paste needs some more testing.
-* Mouse movements are yet to be implemented.
-Basic code is in place, but needs additions to complete the operaton and then needs testing.
 * The delete operation in the Process_Keys sub-procedure throws an error warning into the terminal that this terminal is called from.
 The error warning is harmless, but is ugly.
 There is another similar error that occurs